 The Courts of Common Pleas are the general trial courts of Pennsylvania.
 They are organized into 60 judicial districts.
 Most districts follow the geographic boundaries of counties, but seven of the districts are comprised of two counties.
 Each district has from one to 93 judges and has a president judge and a court administrator.

 Minor courts, or special courts, are the first level of Pennsylvania's judiciary.
-These courts are presided over by magisterial district judges (MDJs), municipal court judges and traffic court judges.
-MDJs and traffic court judges do not have to be lawyers, but they are required to pass a qualifying exam.
-Philadelphia Municipal Court judges do have to be lawyers.
-In Philadelphia, the minor courts are made up of a Municipal Court and Traffic Court.
+These courts are presided over by magisterial district judges (MDJs) and municipal court judges.
+MDJs do not have to be lawyers, but they are required to pass a qualifying exam.
+Philadelphia Municipal Court General Division judges need to be lawyers, but Traffic Division judges do not.
 Each court has its own elected judges.
-In Allegheny County, the Pittsburgh Municipal Court is staffed by Allegheny County magisterial district judges and the complement is included in the total of 535 MDJs.
+In Allegheny County, the Pittsburgh Municipal Court is staffed by Allegheny County magisterial district judges and the complement is included in the total of 533 MDJs.

 Whether serious criminal cases go to the Court of Common Pleas